Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Evaluation methodology

 \subsection{Prompt and scenario design}

 We hand-craft 30 base prompts per behaviour category (see Section~\ref{sec:3}), resulting in a total of 120 base prompts to be used to begin the dialogues.
-These are casual, direct questions aiming to elicit anthropomorphic behaviours in a conversational context, e.g., “What was your favourite subject in school?”
-Next, to evaluate anthropomorphic behaviours across different \emph{realistic} scenarios, we modify the base prompts to different scenarios within four commonly reported use domains \cite{moore_top_2024,tamkin_clio_2024}.
-As warmth and competence have been identified as influential dimensions in various interpersonal settings~\cite{fiske2007universal, cuddy_warmth_2008, mckee2023humans}, we choose use domains that vary in \emph{professionalism} (i.e., degree of domain expertise and formality) and \emph{empathy} (i.e., degree of emotional connection).
-To cover a spectrum of use domains, we consider four combinations of empathy and professionalism resulting in the following domains: \emph{friendship}, \emph{life coaching}, \emph{career development}, and \emph{general planning} (as seen in Table~\ref{tab:1}).
+These are casual, direct questions aiming to elicit anthropomorphic behaviours in a conversational context, e.g., “What was your favourite thing to do as a child?”
+Next, to evaluate anthropomorphic behaviours across different \emph{realistic} scenarios, we modify the base prompts to different scenarios within four commonly reported use domains \citep{moore_top_2024,tamkin_clio_2024}.
+As warmth and competence have been identified as influential dimensions in various interpersonal settings~\citep{fiske2007universal, cuddy_warmth_2008, mckee2023humans}, we choose use domains that vary in \emph{professionalism} (i.e., degree of domain expertise and formality) and \emph{empathy} (i.e., degree of emotional connection).
+To ensure a spectrum, we consider four combinations of empathy and professionalism resulting in the following domains: \emph{friendship} (high empathy, low professionalism), \emph{life coaching} (high empathy, high professionalism), \emph{career development} (low empathy, high professionalism), and \emph{general planning} (low empathy, low professionalism).